ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-23-aws-elastic-beanstalk-cli-exploration.md

 $ eb init
 ```

 Annoyingly, there is no way to confirm application creation worked from the CLI... assume it did.
+Or look in the Console.

 Now to create the environment.
 By default, the `eb create <my-environment-name>` command makes a load balanced with t2.micro instances.
 That is close to what we want... but let's customize it with a single instance and confirm we are using a t2.micro to avoid charges as much as possible: